 Hydrogen |

-The most common element in the universe and also the simplest.
-Stars in their early life are made up almost entirely of hydrogen.
-By converting this hydrogen into helium, through a process called binary fission, they produce heat and light. |
+The most abundant element in the universe and the simplest.
+Stars in their early life are made up almost entirely of hydrogen, which is converted into helium through nuclear fusion, producing heat and light. |

 Hyrrokkin |